chromium/chromium/docs/profiling.md

 # Profiling on Linux

 ## General checkout setup
-Profiling should always be done on a Release build, which has very similar performance characteristics to an official build.
+Profiling should preferably be done on an official build.
 Make sure the following appears in your `args.gn` file:

-    is_debug = false
-    blink_symbol_level = 2
-    symbol_level = 2
-    dcheck_always_on = false
+    is_official_build = true

 ## Profiling a process or thread for a defined period of time using perf